DON’T FLUSH YOUR MONEY DOWN THE TOILET.

 Most of the time you don’t even realize how much household water is wasted every day.
-It could be sneaky leaks, devilish drips or just plain mean old malfunctions.
+It could be sneaky leaks, devilish drips, or mean old malfunctions.
 Once you know where your water flows, it’s much easier to identify and repair problem areas and stop wasting water and dollars.

 DeMistify Facts – Indoors

-Welcome to our DeMistify Series.
-Everything you wanted to know about where your water goes.
+Welcome to our DeMistify Series, with everything you wanted to know about where your water goes.
 Get tips and tricks for understanding and reducing your utility bill by learning how to be a more efficient water-user.
-Saving Outdoors tips here.